ponylang/pony-tutorial/docs/capabilities/recovering-capabilities.md

 That's a simple one: it returns an `Array[String] iso`, instead of the usual `Array[String] ref` you would get.

-Here's a more complicate example from the standard library:
+Here's a more complicated example from the standard library:

 ```pony
 recover